 Securities of exploration companies have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
 These factors include macroeconomic developments in North America and globally, and market perceptions of the relative attractiveness of particular industries.
-The Company's share price is also likely to be significantly affected by short-term changes in metal prices or in the Company's financial condition or results of operations as reflected in quarterly earnings reports.
-Other factors unrelated to the Company's performance that may have an effect on the price of the the Company Shares include the following:
+The Company's share price is also likely to be significantly affected by short-term changes in metal prices or in the Company's financial condition or results of operations.
+Other factors unrelated to the Company's performance that may influence the price of the the Company Shares include the following:

-- the extent of analytical coverage available to investors concerning the Company's business may be limited if investment banks with research capabilities do not follow its securities; - the limited trading volume and general market interest in the Company's securities may affect an investor's ability to trade the Company Shares; - the relatively small size of the publicly held shares will limit the ability of some institutions to invest in the Company's securities; and - a substantial decline in the Company's share price that persists for a significant period of time could cause its securities to be delisted from any stock exchange upon which they are listed, further reducing market liquidity.
+- the limited trading volume and general market interest in the Company's securities may affect an investor's ability to trade the Company Shares. - the relatively small size of the publicly held shares will limit the ability of some institutions to invest in the Company's securities; and - a substantial decline in the Company's share price that persists for a significant period could cause its securities to be delisted from any stock exchange upon which they are listed, further reducing market liquidity.